Skip to main content

 Medical Social Services

-• Counseling for adjustment to illness
+• Counseling to help you cope with illness

 Home Health Aide Services

-• Bathing and grooming assistance
+• Help with bathing and grooming

-• Light housekeeping related to care
+• Light cleaning tied to your care

 Eligibility Requirements